IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

     ```

 {% hint style="success" %}
-🎉 **That was pretty easy, huh?** We can now pass parameters and access these values in our serverless functions.
-What about parameters that we need but don't want to manually pass in every time?
-Guess what, we have a trick for that...
+That was pretty easy, right?
+You can now pass parameters and access these values in your serverless functions.
+What about parameters that you need but don't want to manually pass in every time?
+Guess what?
+There’s a trick for that!
 {% endhint %}

 ---

-## Setting default parameters
+## Set default parameters

 Actions can be invoked with multiple named parameters.
-Recall that the `hello` action from the previous example expects two parameters: the _name_ of a person, and the _place_ where they're from.
+Recall that the `hello` action from the previous example expects two parameters: the _name_ of a person and the _place_ where they're from.

 Rather than pass all the parameters to an action every time, you can bind default parameters.
 Default parameters are stored in the platform and automatically passed in during each invocation.
 If the invocation includes the same event parameter, this will overwrite the default parameter value.

-Let's use the `hello` action from our previous example and bind a default value for the `place` parameter.
+Let's use the `hello` action from your previous example and bind a default value for the `place` parameter.

-1. Update the action by using the `--param` option to bind default parameter values.
+1. Update the action by using the `--param` option to bind default parameter values:

     ```bash
     ibmcloud fn action update hello --param place Rivendell
     ```

-2. Invoke the action, passing only the `name` parameter this time.
+2. Invoke the action, passing only the `name` parameter this time:

      ```bash
      ibmcloud fn action invoke --result hello --param name Elrond